arista-eosplus/puppet-eos/guide/why_puppet.rst

 How do I take advantage of these capabilities?
 ----------------------------------------------

-Contact Arista EOS+ Consulting Services `eosplus-dev@arista.com <eosplus-dev@arista.com>`_ formore information, a demo, or to let us jumpstart your Puppet environent.
+Contact Arista EOS+ Consulting Services `eosplus-dev@arista.com <eosplus-dev@arista.com>`_ for more information, a demo, or to let us jumpstart your Puppet environent.